feltcoop/eslint-config/README.md

-There may be a better way to do this, but it was the first obvious way I found to get yellow squigglies in text editors instead of the overloaded red ones, and it feels like the computer is being more kind when linting problems display as yellow warnings rather than red errors in CLI output, even if they block CI either way.
+There may be a better way to do this, but it was the first obvious way I found to get yellow squigglies in text editors instead of the overloaded red ones, and it feels like the computer is being more kind when linting problems display as yellow warnings rather than red errors in stdout, even if they block CI either way.

 ## setup